isl-org/OpenBot/android/controller/README.md

   <img src="./docs/images/command-buttons.png" height="250" style="padding:20px"/>
 </p>

-... and then to the screen with the drive sliders.
+... and then to the screen with the drive controls.

 ***Note:*** This should be sufficient to connect, but if the connection cannot be established after 30 seconds, toggle the `Control` setting on the bot app to `Gamepad` and then to `Phone` again to re-initiate the connection.
 If that fails, exit the controller app and start it again.
 Toggle the Control mode again on the robot app.